-We (lovely daughter and myself) have been making homemade raviolis for almost a year.
-We started out making them just using a rolling pin and a pizza cutter or knife.
+Lovely daughter and I have been making homemade ravioli for almost a year.
+This little project started out with our using a rolling pin to roll the dough and a pizza cutter or knife.

 We have since automated our dough making and set aside the rolling pin for the Kitchen Aid dough press attachment and a ravioli mold.
 These items are expensive, however we make raviolis so often that it was worth the investment.
 I also use the ravioli mold to make desserts as well.

 We experimented early on with both the all purpose flour recipe and the semolina flour recipe from Bob’s Red Mill.
 We came to the conclusion that using semolina flour is a better choice for everyone including grampy and his ‘no white flour/sugar’ diet.